 This makes a lot of sense when you think about it.
 Exercise Science majors have to take many classes that lead directly into Occupational Therapy.
 Kinesiology and biomechanics are standard at many institutions, providing the student with impeccable knowledge of movement, something that will come in handy when working with clients as an OT.

 The earlier that a student can start to really think about the science that goes into the actions we take for granted on a regular basis, the better.
 It will cause you to look at the world with a whole new understanding.
-You’ll even become attentive to your own subconscious movement, learning ways to fine-tune your body in a way that’s beneficial to your health.
+You’ll even become attentive to your own subconscious movement, learning ways to fine-tune your body in a way that’s good for your health.

 These skills are immeasurable to the Occupational Therapy world, and Exercise Science is a major that will help students to perfect them.

 It’s important for OT students to never lose sight of the human aspect of their job.
 That’s precisely why psychology is another valuable major for prospective OTs.

 As an Occupational Therapist, you’ll regularly work with people from all walks of life.
 These people will have different backgrounds and beliefs, and it’s up to you to provide the optimum level of care every single time.

 You have to remember that the persons you work with could be facing the most challenging situation they’ve ever dealt with in their entire lives.
 Psychology will teach you early on how to approach persons on a level they appreciate, to draw out information from them and, more importantly, to make sure that the education you provide hits home in a way that they’ll easily comprehend.
 Not all techniques will work for all people, but psychology will teach you how to distinguish between scenarios and relate to an individual on a fundamental level.